coderefinery/workshop-outro/README.md

 We have only started here, there is plenty to still learn.

+### Bring your own code session

+* **Bring your own code and we'll look at it together**
+* Next two Monday afternoons, 15-16:30 CEST
+* Zoom link will be sent to registered learners

 ### Review / learn yourself later

 - Main list: https://coderefinery.org/lessons/